Population: 540 students

 Two semesters; four grading periods of nine weeks each

-Robert S. Payne's dedicated staff is 85 members strong.
+Robert S. Payne's dedicated staff is approximately 100 members strong.

 VA Dept. of Education and Southern Assoc. of Colleges and Schools

 Our active parents and partners volunteer to tutor, read to students, help in the media center, construct scenery for plays, and perform many other tasks to enrich our students.

 Robert S. Payne Elementary School (Old Payne School) was originally built on the corner of Polk and Twelfth Streets in 1885.
 The school was named after Dr. Robert Spottswood Payne, Chairman of the Lynchburg City School Board at the time.
 The facility was box-shaped with four classrooms on each of the three floors and a very small principal’s office.
 A board fence separated the boys’ yard from the girls’ yard.
 In 1940, an annex was built to house the lower grades while the upper grades were still taught in the old building.

 The original building was torn down in 1952-53 in order to expand Paul Laurence Dunbar High School and all grades were transferred to the school’s present site (Twelfth and Floyd Streets).
 This building had formerly been the site of Robert E. Lee Junior High School, which had been built in 1925-26.
 Robert S. Payne has undergone a series of extensive renovation projects and reached the completion of its final project with the installation of air conditioning.